 controlling that department, and the mobile phone, where the games were very simplistic.
 The Wii's low price and low learning curve towards its games led to it becoming commercially successful towards people who don't regularly play video games, which turned out to be a large percentage of the world's population.
 The motion control was revolutionary in that moving the controller around was much easier to learn than knowing where all of the controller's buttons were and using each of them for a specific function.
 Because of this, the competition followed its lead

-And thanks to motion control allowing for sports, dancing, and aerobics and forcing players to experience a workout in order to play, the Wii, Kinect, and Playstation Move have been applauded by many for their fitness potential, which, thanks to the obesity panic in the United States and a culture becoming increasingly dedicated to fitness, became one of the largest markets in the video game industry.
-They have also brought in a substantial female audience, who were, beforehand, mostly ignored by the male-dominated market, with clearly defined 'girl games' having the stigma of either being overly easy
+Thanks to the success of motion controls allowing for sports, dancing, and aerobics.
+This forced players to experience a workout in order to play.
+The Wii, Kinect, and PlayStation Move have been applauded by many for their fitness potential.
+In a time when people were becoming more fitness oriented, games using motion control have become one the largest markets in the video game industry.
+They have also brought in a substantial female audience, who were mostly ignored by the male-dominated market.
+With clearly defined as "girl games" having the stigma of either being overly easy

 , overly feminist, or overly girly

-, and rarely achieved anything resembling critical or commercial success.
-At first, most non-gamer women were drawn towards the casual games, especially since many were marketed towards women concerned with their fitness or towards women with no prior gaming experience, but their introduction to video games have since led many to become hardcore/semi-hardcore gamers, and their added presence as a video gaming demographic is sure to affect future decisions by companies while also tearing down many prejudices about women's relationship to video games.
+.
+Very rarely did these games achieve anything resembling critical or commercial success.
+Most non-gamer women were drawn towards the casual games, especially since many were marketed towards women concerned with their fitness or towards women with no prior gaming experience.
+It is thanks to this newly created genre of games that women would become a major part in video games and their presence affects not only the the way companies make decisions when creating their games, but it also led to the tearing down of many prejudices that were held toward women and their relationship to video games.